 Severe asthma is very individual.
 There’s no one-size-fits-all treatment so your healthcare professional will tailor your medicines to you.
 That’s why working in partnership with them is such an important part of your treatment plan.
 Taking your medicines as agreed, reporting back on improvements and any side effects you’ve noticed, and using your written asthma action plan are all important ways to manage severe asthma along with your healthcare team.

-We know 45 percent of people with severe asthma who are prescribed steroid tablets don’t always take them as prescribed, and 88 percent of people with severe asthma don’t use their inhalers as agreed with their healthcare professional.
+Research shows that at least 30% of people with severe asthma don’t take their steroid tablets as prescribed.
+As many as 88% of people with severe asthma might not be taking their inhalers as agreed with their healthcare professionals.
 Does this sound familiar?
 Many people avoid using their inhalers because of worries about side effects.
 What do you think might be stopping you?
 How could you best let your healthcare professional know about your concerns?